box/box-dotnet-sdk-gen/docs/Users.md

 ### Returns

-This function returns a value of type `User`.
+This function returns a value of type `UserFull`.

 Returns a user object for the newly created user.